aijaz/blog/content/posts/2019/11/2019-11-28-time-interval-gaps-sql.markdown

 )
 -- get the lag from each row
--- specifically, get this row's start date - the previous row's end date -- if the lag is null use the start date of the current row (for the first row in the series) , T_WINDOW AS (
+-- specifically, get this row's start date - the previous row's end date -- if the lag is null use the start date of the current row (for the -- first row in the series).
+This causes the first lag to be 00:00:00 -- COALESCE(a, b) returns a if a is not NULL and returns b if a is NULL.
+, T_WINDOW AS (
     SELECT
          TS.start_dt